hbctraining/Intro-to-ChIPseq/lessons/04_QC_cross_correlation.md

 ```
 $ less README.txt
 ```
 Note that there are two R scripts that are described in the README file.
-Both will compute the fragment length, and data quality characteristics based on cross-correlation analysis, but one is for use in situations where the duplicates have been removed (`run_spp_nodups.R`).
-This is the script we will be using, however the script has a bug with the version of `spp` we are using.
-We can make a quick change to fix this; open up the script with `vim`:
+Both will compute the fragment length, and data quality characteristics based on cross-correlation analysis, but one is for use in situations where the duplicates have been removed (`run_spp_nodups.R`). **This is the script we will be using, however the script has a bug with the version of `spp` we are using.
+We can fix this; open up the script with `vim`**:

 ```
 $ vim run_spp_nodups.R
 ```
-Now, while in ESC mode type in `:set number`.
-Scroll down to line 650.
+1. While in ESC mode type in `:set number`.
+2. Scroll down to line 650.
 Underneath `library(spp)` type in `library(caTools)`.

 Your file should look something like this:

 ```
 649 # Load SPP library